-- Recommendations for changes to current practices and procedures are identified. - Increased efficiency in application turnaround time. - Increased awareness of the Review Division's role and services.
+- Increased information regarding the Review Division's role and services is provided - Recommendations for changes to current practices and procedures are identified - Increased efficiency in application turnaround time - Client Services manual is available to clients.

-8.0 Issues
+8.0 ISSUES

-In consideration of Government's strategic directions (Appendix A) and the mandate and financial resources of the Review Division, the following area has been identified as a key priority of the Review Division for the next year.
-The goal identified reflects the results expected in the one-year time frame.
-Measures and indicators are provided for the first year's goal to assist both the Review Division and the public in monitoring and evaluating progress.
+The areas of client awareness, education and promotion have been identified as key priorities in consideration of the Minister's strategic directions.
+The following objectives identified reflect the results expected in the three-year time frame that are within the mandate and financial resources of the Review Division.
+Measures and indicators are provided for each year's objective to assist both the Review Division and the public in monitoring and evaluating progress.